What is the BASE Function?

 The BASE function uses the following arguments:

-- Number (required argument) – It is the number that we wish to convert.
+- Number (required argument) – This is the number that we wish to convert.
 The number should be an integer and greater than or equal to 0 and less than 2^53.

 - Radix (required argument) – The base radix is what we want to convert the number into.
 It must be an integer greater than or equal to 2 and less than or equal to 36.
 Radix is the number of unique digits, including zero, used to represent numbers in a positional numeral system.
 For example, for the decimal system, the radix is 10, as it uses ten digits from 0 to 9.

-- Min_length (optional argument) – It is the minimum length of the string returned.
+- Min_length (optional argument) – This is the minimum length of the string returned.
 If specified, it must be an integer greater than or equal to 0.

 How to use the BASE Function in Excel?